Sherwood Battle Brockwell: Career

 During World War II, Brockwell studied at the Chemical Warfare School in Edgewood Arsenal, Maryland.
-Brockwell would later relay what he had learned such as how to diffuse incendiary bombs in lectures with police and fire chiefs across the state, and also with the Boys Scouts of America (BSA) and YMCA.
-When Brockwell returned back to North Carolina, he began to implement more modern school fire drills, which would later be adopted by many southeastern states.
+Brockwell would later relay what he had learned such as how to diffuse incendiary bombs in lectures with police and fire chiefs across the state, and also with the Boy Scouts of America (BSA) and YMCA.
+When Brockwell returned to North Carolina, he began to implement more modern school fire drills, which would later be adopted by many southeastern states.
 Brockwell nearing the end of the war worked with the Twentieth Air Force to discuss and perform incendiary tests and test weather factors before the atomic bombings of Hiroshima and Nagasaki.

-During his career, Brockwell also served as president of the International Association of Fire Chiefs, Fire Marshals Association of North America, Southeastern Fire Chiefs Association, chairman of the Fire Marshals Section of the National Fire Protection Association, and secretary of the North Carolina Association of Fire Chiefs.
+During his career, Brockwell also served as president of two subordinate organizations of the International Association of Fire Chiefs, being the Southeastern Fire Chiefs Association and North Carolina Fire Chiefs' Association.
+He also served as a chairman and later president of the Fire Marshals Association of North America.

 Personal life

 Brockwell married Mildred Bagwell in 1904, who would later become the parents of their four children, Louise, Mary, Sherwood Jr., and Kenlon.
-Kenlon H. Brockwell would follow his father's career, graduating from NC State University and becoming the Lieutenant Fire Marshall at Fort Bragg circa 1940.
+Kenlon H. Brockwell would follow his father's career, graduating from North Carolina State University and becoming the Lieutenant Fire Marshall at Fort Bragg circa 1940.
 Sherwood Brockwell Jr. would also closely follow his father's career, being placed on the first Ordnance Bomb Disposal Company after enlisting as a Lieutenant and becoming Captain in the US Army in 1942, and was appointed district manager of the Eureka Fire Hose Division of United States Rubber Company in North Carolina and Virginia.

 Brockwell was also a member of the Episcopal Church and worshipped at Christ Episcopal Church in Raleigh.

 Death and legacy

 Brockwell died on June 2, 1953, with funeral services being held the following day at the Church of the Good Shepherd in Raleigh.
 For almost five years prior to his passing, Brockwell had been ill following a serious operation, yet he still continued to work nearly until his death.
 At the time of his death, Brockwell was the United States' oldest fire marshal, and grandfather to four grandchildren.
 On August 16, 1955, a portrait of Brockwell was made public by Mary Louise Joslin, his granddaughter, at the 68th annual convention of the state Firemen's Association.
-Brockwell also received a plaque in his honor at the Jane S. McKimmon Center at NC State University.
+Brockwell also received a plaque in his honor at the Jane S. McKimmon Center at North Carolina State University.